kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 #### Upgrade

 Existing HPAs will continue to work as they do today, using the default LabelSelector strategy.
-Users can use the new feature by enabling the Feature Gate (alpha only) and setting the selectionStrategy field to OwnerReference on an HPA.
+Users can use the new feature by enabling the Feature Gate (alpha only) and setting the SelectionStrategy field to OwnerReference on an HPA.

 #### Downgrade

-On downgrade, all HPAs will revert to using the LabelSelector strategy, regardless of any configured selectionStrategy value on the HPA itself.
+On downgrade, all HPAs will revert to using the LabelSelector strategy, regardless of any configured SelectionStrategy value on the HPA itself.

 ### Version Skew Strategy

-1. `kube-apiserver`: More recent instances will accept the new selectionStrategy field, while older instances will ignore it during validation and persist it as part of the HPA object.
+1. `kube-apiserver`: More recent instances will accept the new SelectionStrategy field, while older instances will ignore it during validation and persist it as part of the HPA object.
-2. `kube-controller-manager`: An older version could receive an HPA containing the new selectionStrategy field from a more recent API server, in which case it would ignore it (i.e., continue to use the default LabelSelector strategy regardless of the field's value).
+2. `kube-controller-manager`: An older version could receive an HPA containing the new SelectionStrategy field from a more recent API server, in which case it would ignore it (i.e., continue to use the default LabelSelector strategy regardless of the field's value).

 ## Production Readiness Review Questionnaire